gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Azure IoT Direct Methods

-The following outlines how Azure IoT Central Commands uses Direct Methods to invoke an action on a device:
+The following outlines how Azure IoT Central Commands uses Direct Methods to for cloud to device control.

 1. A user invokes an Azure IoT Central Command.
-An Azure IoT sends a Direct Method message to the device.
+An Azure IoT Hub sends a Direct Method message to the device.
 For example, reset the device.
 This message includes the method name and an optional payload.
 2. The device receives the direct method message and calls the associated handler function
 3. The device implements the direct method; in this case, reset the device.
 4. The device responds with an HTTP status code, and optionally a response message.